thudfactor/elfinjohn/content/blog/2001/little-synth/index.md

 ---
 <span>I got this Korg Monotron Delay</span> as a Christmas present from my partner.
 This little device was totally not on my radar, probably because it is so extraordinarily tiny -- just slightly larger than palm-sized.

-**Korg calls it a synth** and I guess technically speaking it is, but it’s really a analogue delay effects box.
+**Korg calls it a synth** and I guess technically speaking it is, but it’s really an analogue delay effects box.
 The single-oscillator voice is really just there to provide an audio source to delay in the absence of any other signal.
 None of the knobs actually change this voice -- they all drive the delay effect.

 {{% pullquote side=right %}}
 To play specific notes on this thing, you’ll have to have very teensy fingers and excellent spatial memory.